 None of these appointments will help the Tory party to increase its membership or its appeal.
 Opponents of the Tories have nothing to be concerned about.

-The Tories perceive all public services as merely schemes to enhance the unearned wealth of financial gangsters.
-The process that enables the transfer of tax-payers’ money into the hands of wealth terrorists is well-established and used widely.
+The Tories perceive all public services as merely schemes to enhance the unearned wealth of extreme exploiters.
+The process that enables the transfer of tax-payers’ money into the hands of a small wealthy minority is well-established and used widely.

 Privatise and/or remove the public service from central government or council control.